1

 Controlling what goes into a commit

 The staging area lets you carefully choose exactly which changes become part of each commit.
-This is powerful — you can make multiple changes to your working directory but commit them in logical groups.
+Several new files have been added to your project — run git status to see them.

-Task 1: Explore the new files
+Task 1: Stage files selectively

-Stage just one specific file:
+Stage just one specific file and check the result:

 git add README.md